-Wednesday, August 17th, 2022 3:00pm-7:00pm.
+Wednesday, August 16th, 2023 3:00pm-7:00pm.
 No earlier, no later.
 Exhibits won't be accepted past 7:00pm on Wednesday or on Thursday morning.

-Open Class Judging starts on Thursday, August 18th, 2022.
-Exhibit Hall will be closed to the public all day.
-Again, no Exhibits will be accepted on Thursday morning.
+Open Class Judging starts on Thursday, August 17th, 2023.
+Exhibit Hall will be closed to the public all day. \Again, no Exhibits will be accepted on Thursday morning.\

-All 4H/FFA Checks will be done by Sunday, August 21, 2022.
-You can pick checks up then in the Exhibit Hall from 2:00pm-7:00pm.
-If you are unable to pick up your check on Sunday.
-PLEASE stop in the week after the Fair during normal business hours to pick those up.
-If you are unable to stop in the week after, please call the Fair Office (406) 778-2451 to be sure we have your mailing address so we can mail your check.
-I want all checks and exhibits out of the Fair Office before Monday, September 5, 2022.
-Exhibits left past September 5th will be thrown and we are always willing to recycle your ribbons if you don't want to keep them.
+All 4H/FFA Checks will be ready on Sunday, August 20, 2023.
+You can pick up checks in the Exhibit Hall from 2:00pm - 7:00pm.
+If you are unable to pick up your check on Sunday, PLEASE stop in the week after the Fair during normal business hours.
+If you are unable to stop in the week after, please call the Fair Office (406) 778-2451 to be sure we have your mailing address, and we will mail your check.
+All checks and exhibits should be out of the Fair Office before Monday, September 4, 2023.
+Exhibits left past September 5th will be thrown away.
+We will gladly recycle your ribbons if you do not want to keep them.